-In this short video (2′ 30″), Dee Wagner and John Cargile demonstrate an easy way that couples can explore their communication patterns on their own or in therapy: “Patty Cake”.
+This short video (2′ 30″), created by Dee Wagner and John Cargile, shows a simple exercise that couples can use to explore their communication patterns on their own or in therapy: “Patty Cake”.

 Dee Wagner, LPC, BC-DMT has worked as a counselor and dance/movement therapist at the Link Counseling Center for 25 years.
 She has presented workshops on nervous system science for The American Dance Therapy Association, Expressive Therapies Summit, and The International Coach Federation.
 Her articles appear in American Journal of Dance Therapy; Body, Movement and Dance in Psychotherapy; Voices: The Art and Science of Psychotherapy (American Academy of Psychotherapists); Elephant Journal; Asana International Yoga Journal and Coaching World.